brianhouse/lonelyghosts/NOTES.md

 how much this is a sculptural object -- obviously Id have to invest in that more. but the dynamics of the guys themselves are what matters now.

+//

+the full battery lasted from 17:45 until 00:07. so call it 6 hours. fuck yeah.

+started charging at 9:35
+still charging at 12:15
+was charged at 7:20

+//

+have you flushed the logs?

+lock IP of raspberry pi?

+//

+first batch, need:
+2 switches
+2 extensions
+2 batteries

+second batch, need:
+11 feathers
+12 switches
+12 extensions
+12 batteries